• video

 Full video here.

-Responsible for: Field shoot producing + directing
+Responsible for: Producing + directing in the field

 Imagine if American Idol met the Olympics and was broadcast live to more people than the Super Bowl.
 That is Eurovision – the world’s largest live music event.